 Migration Health and Development Research Initiative (MHADRI) Mission Statement:

-To advance evidence-based global migration health policies and practices through international research collaborations that will improve the health and wellbeing of people and communities affected by migration.
+To advance evidence-informed global migration health policies and practices (through the unique international migration health researchers' collaboration) that will improve the health and wellbeing of people and communities affected by migration.

 Through international research collaborations, MHADRI will: